India Toolkit: Advocacy

 Identifying Residents in Need of Services

-Purpose: To assist the Chief Medical and Health Officers (CMHO/CDMO/CMO) in identifying all the slums (registered/unregistered) and poverty clusters, and categorizing them based on their vulnerability to achieve better planning of health services including Family Planning (FP).
-This will enable Urban Accredited Social Health Activists (ASHAs) and ASHA facilitators/Auxiliary Nurse Midwives (ANMs) to better understand their respective operational areas, including vulnerable groups/communities.
+Purpose: This tool helps in identifying all the slums (registered/ unregistered) and poverty clusters, and categorizing them based on their vulnerability to achieve better planning of health services including Family Planning (FP).
+This will enable Urban Accredited Social Health Activists (ASHAs) and ASHA facilitators/ Auxiliary Nurse Midwives (ANMs) to better understand their respective operational areas, including vulnerable groups/ communities.

 Audience: